Russian financial crisis (2014–2016): Economic sanctions

 The United States, the European Union and many other countries had imposed economic sanctions on Russia following the start of the Russo-Ukrainian War in 2014, including Russia's annexation of Crimea and the War in Donbass.
 Despite the financial crisis, international aid to Russia was not considered likely.

 Economic sanctions contributed to the decline of the rouble since some Russian oil companies have been prevented from rolling over debt, forcing them to exchange their roubles for U.S. dollars or other foreign currencies on the open market to meet their interest payment obligations on their existing debt.

-The impact of the Western sanctions on Russian economy has been limited by design, since the sanctions only affected a limited number of individuals and companies.
+The impact of the international sanctions on Russian economy has been limited by design, since the sanctions only affected a limited number of individuals and companies.
 Russian counter-sanctions however reduced imports of food into Russia, which led to rising inflation and an increase in food prices.
 As result, the average salary decreased and the number of people living under the poverty line increased.